rahulkanagaraj786/ResilientDB-MCP/README.md

 ```

 ### get
-Retrieve a value from ResilientDB by key.
+Retrieve a value from ResilientDB by key (HTTP REST API - port 18000).

 **Parameters:**
 - `key` (required): Key to retrieve